 Yes, everything.
 Even dive computers for the certified divers!

 If you are prone to seasickness, it is advisable to take something before you go.
 Check with a chemist.
 As Passions is a catamaran, it is a lot more stable in rough weather than monohulls and the sails act as a stabiliser.
 We do sell sea sickness pills on board the boat, but please remember, tablets are a preventative, not a cure, so take them just before we depart.

 If you have your log book, bring that with you on the boat.
 If you have neither, call your certifying agency and get them to fax you a copy of your scuba diving certification.
 Otherwise, we have a pre-dive check out test you can do with the Instructor on the boat to verify your skill level and current scuba diving knowledge.

 Yes we do.
-We have five different salads, plus one of the two hot dishes is vegetarian – and for those that eat seafood – we have prawns.
-Other special requests are sometimes possible ….by all means ask….
+We have five different salads, plus one of the two hot dishes is always vegetarian.
+Other special requests are sometimes possible with notice ….by all means ask….